vdobler/ht/README.md

 have a dummy server listening on localhost:8080 to run the tests
 against: `$ ht exec showcase.suite`

-The builting help to cmd/ht is useful too:
+The builtin help to cmd/ht is useful too:

     $ ht help checks       #  list short overview of available checks
     $ ht help extractors   #  list short overview of available extractors